Before you book your next trip, here’s what you need to know.

 Before making a claim, make sure you follow the supplier’s refund/re-booking terms in the first instance.

-However, if you purchase your travel money from HSBC and cannot travel due to your destination moving categories, we’ll purchase your currency back at the rate you paid so you won’t be out of pocket.
+If you purchase your travel money from HSBC and cannot travel due to your destination being moved onto the red list, we’ll purchase your currency back at the rate you paid so you won’t be out of pocket.

 you travel to countries where restrictions are still in place

-your destination gets moved to the amber or red list after you book
+your destination gets moved to the red list after you book

 you or someone you’re close to gets coronavirus before you’re due to travel